alexandertrefz/essence/docs/diagnostics.md

 ### `assignment-type-mismatch`

-The assigned value does not fit the declared Type of the Constant or Variable.
+The assigned value does not fit the declared Type of the Constant, Variable or static Property.
 The report points at the value and, when the declaration is in the same file, at the declaration it is measured against:

 ```
 [assignment-type-mismatch]